What to do in Kotor: the Most Picturesque Town in Montenegro

 A door with souvenirs hanging on it on a narrow cobblestone street in Old town Kotor

-You will also find many Souvenir Cats shops!
+You will also find many souvenir cats shops!
 You will also find a cat (or 5), sitting by the shop, waiting to be fed.
 They're quite spoiled and very friendly in Kotor.

 You know what will make them ever friendlier?
 Read my next insider's tip!;)